 Academy offices are required to review the contents of their files with the Archives staff for disposal or transfer to the Archives.
 Please see the records transmittal form and faculty donation guidelines for more information.

 Deerfield Magazine is the feature publication of the Academy.
 Published three times per year by the Communications Office, it provides information about campus happenings, the accomplishments of alumni, and the future direction of the Academy.
-Read the latest issue or past issues, or a selection of feature stories.
+Read current or past issues, or a selection of feature stories.

 Reports of donor recognition are available online.
 To access the page, enter the password, the last word of this famous Deerfield phrase: Softly from each hidden _____.